 Everyone knows someone close to them who suffers from high blood pressure.
 It could be your parents, close relatives, or friends.
 You may also be suffering from the ill effects of high BP.
-Over the years, high blood pressure has been so normalised that it doesn’t come as a surprise to many, and the consequences are often overlooked.
+Over the years, high blood pressure has been so normalized that it doesn’t come as a surprise to many, and the consequences are often overlooked.

 But did you know?
 One of the primary causes of premature death in India is high blood pressure.
 Heart attacks, strokes, aneurysms, etc. are some of the many repercussions of high blood pressure.
 According to the National Family Health Survey of 2017, hypertension, otherwise known as high blood pressure affects one out of every eight Indians.